konstin/capybara/readme.md

  * Empty structs
  * Static methods that do not return errors
+ * A default No-op target

 ## Missing

  * Constructors
+ * Functions (in not methods)
+ * Integration of wasm_bindgen
+ * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
+  * Windows and Mac OS X (This shouldn't be to much work, mostly porting the tests from bash + python to pure rust)
  * Special methods (equals, comparisons, hashing)
- * A CLI that wraps the wasm-bindgen-cli, setuptools-rust and `rails generate helix:crate text_transform`
- * Integration of wasm_bindgen
- * A default No-op target
- * Functions (in not methods)
- * Exporting trait implementations
- * Windows and Mac OS X (This shouldn't be to much work, mostly making the python test platform agnostic)
  * Conversions
  * Returning errors
+ * Exporting trait implementations
  * Importing via extern blocks
  * Better interface for adding languages